 - Signature space on page 3.

-- Information for passport holder on page 47
+- Notice to holder on page 47

-- improve the security of travel documents;
+- Improving the integrity of travel documents;

-- curb and prevent Malaysian passport forgery.
+- To curb and prevent the symptoms of forgery of Malaysian passports.

 - Prevent theft cases and protect the identity of Malaysians (chips cannot be forged);